bigchaindb/bigchaindb/docs/server/source/simple-deployment-template/network-setup.md

 }
 ```

-**Note:** `consensus_params` in the `genesis.json` are default values for Tendermint consensus.
+**Note:** The above `consensus_params` in the `genesis.json`
+are default values.

 The new `genesis.json` file contains the data that describes the Network.
-The key `name` is the Member's moniker; it can be any valid string, but put something human-readable like `"Alice's Node Shop"`.
+The key `name` is the Member's moniker; it can be any valid string,
+but put something human-readable like `"Alice's Node Shop"`.

 At this point, the Coordinator must share the new `genesis.json` file with all Members.